FlowFuse/flowfuse/docs/admin/sso/saml.md

 by a team owner.
 Doing so will break the link between the group and the team membership - so should only be done with care.

+## Managing Admin users

+The SSO Configuration can be configured to managed the admin users of the platform by enabling the `Manage Admin roles using group assertions` option.
+Once enabled, the name of a group can be provided that will be used to identify whether a user is an admin or not.

+**Note:* the platform will refuse to remove the admin flag from a user if they are the only admin on the platform.
+It is *strongly* recommended to have an admin user on the system that is not managed via SSO to ensure continued access in case of any issues with the SSO provider.

 ## Providers

 The following is a non-exhaustive list of the providers that are known to work